LomaxOnTheRun/Kaggle_Julia/blog/Blog_2__Building_our_first_neural_network.md

 	del save  # Hint to help garbage collection free up memory
 ```

-As I mentioned ast time, sanity checks are a wonderful thing.
-An easy one to check we've loaded the correct datasets is to have a look at the shapes of the datasets and labels.
+As I mentioned last time, sanity checks are a wonderful thing.
+An easy check here is to look at the shape of the datasets and labels we've just loaded.
 'Shape' in this case refers to the sizes of the n-dimentional matrices we're using.

 ```python
 def checkShapes():